UBC-CS/cpsc330-2023W2/syllabus.md

 - Exemptions will not be granted for missed iClickers under any circumstances.
 - You may attend either of sections 201 or 202 and gain iCLicker points.
 However, if you attend both, then you get the marks for the first one.

-**Registration for iClicker.** When registering for iClicker you must specify your CWL as your ID.
+**Registration for iClicker.** When registering for iClicker you must specify your correct Student ID.
 Failure to do so, may result in receiving zero as your iClicker mark.

 ### *Assignments:*